Hyp-ed/hyped-2019/docs/guides/connecting_rockets.md

 On Mac's they will also likely be installed (xcode command line tools are also required, but this will almost certainly be already installed as it's a requirement for `g++` anyways).

 Now, download the source files for protobufs from [here](https://github.com/protocolbuffers/protobuf/releases/tag/v3.6.1).
-Make sure you choose **protobuf-java-3.6.1.zip** (the java parts of the library are only necessary if you want to run the telemetry base-station and you could install the pure c++ version if you wanted, but I'd recommend downloading it anyways).
+Make sure you choose **protobuf-java-3.6.1.zip** (the java parts of the library are only necessary if you want to work on the telemetry base-station and you could install the pure c++ version if you wanted, but I'd recommend downloading it anyways).
 Place these files where you want.

 **Warning: the following will likely take around an hour (sad reaccs), so only proceed when you have the time for it**